Code-Institute-Submissions/purple-hex-studios/README.md

 For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-**IMPORTANT:**
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 The live deployed application can be found deployed on [Heroku](https://purple-hex-studios.herokuapp.com).